Now offered in the evenings in five, online, virtual (live) sessions!

 Does this program apply toward a degree?

-No, this program is a non-credit (non-degree) offering and does not transfer towards a degree.
+This program is a non-credit (non-degree) offering and does not transfer towards a degree.

 Will Continuing Studies assist me in finding a position upon completion of this program?